Kavalam Sreekumar

-Kavalam Sreekumar is a classical musician, Malayalam film singer and music composer from Kerala, India.
+Kavalam Srikumar is a classical musician, Malayalam film singer and music composer from Kerala, India.
 His recitation of Ramayana is also famous.
-He has also rendered more than 60 famous Malayalam poems.
+He has also rendered more than 200 famous Malayalam poems.
 He is the son of the noted Malayalam poet and dramatist Kavalam Narayana Panicker.

 Biography

-Kavalam Sreekumar was born on March 3, 1959, in Alappuzha, Alappuzha district to Padmabhushan Kavalam Narayana Panicker and Shardamani.
+Kavalam Srikumar was born on 3 March 1959, in Alappuzha, Alappuzha district to Padmabhushan Kavalam Narayana Panikkar and Saradamani.
 He had an elder brother named Harikrishnan, who died in 2009.
-He started learning classical music vocals at the age of five, and studied music under masters like Ambalappuzha Sivasankara Panicker, Thrissur Vaidyanathan, Mavelikkara Prabhakara Varma and Ambalappuzha Tulsi.
+Srikumar started learning classical music vocals at the age of five, and studied music under masters like Ambalappuzha Sivasankara Panicker, Thrissur Vaidyanathan, Mavelikkara Prabhakara Varma and Ambalappuzha Tulasi.
+Had advanced training in Karnatic Music under the famous Musician Shri.B.Sasikumar.

-He worked for All India Radio from 1985 to 2007.
-While working in All India Radio, he learned classical music from the famous violinist B. Sasikumar.
+He joined as programme executive in All India Radio in 1985 and voluntarily retired from service in 2007, as Assistant Station Director.
+His wife is Lekshmy Sreekumar and has two children, Krishna Narayanan & Gouri Sreekumar.

+Sreekumar, who had participated in music competitions and won prizes since childhood, has won second place for classical music in the Kerala State School Arts Festival held in Alappuzha in 1971 and third place in 1972.